Championing women’s brain health

 Lecanemab is approved by MHRA in Great Britain, and restricted in NHS

-Following today’s announcements from the MHRA and NICE about a new drug, lecanemab – which approve its use in Great Britain, but block its adoption in NHS England – our CEO and Founder, Prof Craig Ritchie, said the following:
+Following today’s announcements from the MHRA and NICE about a new drug, lecanemab – which approve its use in Great Britain, but block its adoption in NHS England – our CEO and Founder, Prof Craig Ritchie has responded.

 Deputy First Minister announces Scottish Brain Sciences as anchor tenant in ONE BioHub Aberdeen